nhatminh743/Plate_Detection_App/README.md

 | experiment/model_training/ | Stores model training scripts, weights, and configuration files.      |
 | experiment/test_folder/    | Contains data to benchmark model accuracy on some test images.        |

-**Note**: This repository is the complete version.
+**Note**: This repository is the complete, clean version.
 Please check this version for the messy development version:

 https://github.com/nhatminh743/Plate_Detection